semaphoreci/docs/sem-reference_5b6968642c7d3a03f89d6bff.md

     sem context

-The active organization will have a `*` character in front of it.
+In the output of `sem context`, the active organization will have a `*` character in front of it.

 If you use an argument with `sem context`, then that argument should be a valid organization name as it appears in the output of `sem context`.
 So, in order to